 - Old foam-cell sleeping pad, cut and taped into shape

-- Flexible insulation + duct tape and Velcro
+- Flexible insulation + duct tape for a hinge and Velcro to hold the top and bottom closed

 2. Carry Water Bottles Near Your Body